anic17/DiskRead/README.md

 Note: Due to Windows limitations, disk reading is performed in chunks of 512 bytes.
 Values will be rounded up to the nearest multiple of 512.

+Second note: Reading from a disk/partition requires administrator privileges.
+You’ll get the error "`Access is denied.
+(0x5)`" if you don’t have them.

 ## Why use DiskRead?